A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 2. Just a Bit Off the Sides

-You want your vocal tracks to sound natural, and that is done by not being trigger happy with the EQ.
+You want your vocal track to sound natural, and that is done by not being trigger-happy with the EQ.

 3. To Cut or Boost?

 A good rule of thumb is that you will want to cut when trying to improve the sound and boost when you want to augment or tweak the sound.